samyuktajayaram-stack/Technology-Design-Foundations/README.md

 The next step in the project was to get the motor running so it could be conected to our final ambient display.
 I used a similar setup to what I had used last time for my expresive mechanics project, but just swapped the the arduino ourt for the feather.
 This process was slightly hard, since I couldn't get the motor to run.
 I asked Manny at the makerspace for help, who helped me with all my troubleshooting.
 We used Last Minute engineering to figure out how to make the circuit.
 We tested out each inddividual part separately and also checked to see if any connection was loose.
 Through this, we realized that both the H-bridges had been fried.
 Once this was changed, it worked as intended!

 We then merged the motor code we had used with the previous API call code.
 This made the motor move everytime someone took 10 steps with the Fitbit watch on.
-It was slightly jerky at first, but after changing the speed nd delay it worked as we wanted!
+It was slightly jerky at first, but after changing the speed and delay it worked as we wanted!

 Here is an image of the circuit: